paulbrodersen/somnotate/README.md

     ```shell
     git clone https://github.com/paulbrodersen/somnotate.git
     ```

-    Alternatively, you can just download the repository as a zip file, and unzip it.
+    Alternatively, you can download the repository as a zip file, and unzip it.
 However, you will have to repeat this process each time a new version is released.
 If you use git, you can update the repository simply by changing to anywhere in the somnotate directory and running `git pull`.